ws500981/InSTability/README.md

   and 50 nearest neighbors.
 - The requested cluster counts are five for sample 151671 and seven for sample 151673.
-- Figure 2 is saved separately for each sample as `figures/figure2_dlpfc_151671.{png,pdf}` and `figures/figure2_dlpfc_151673.{png,pdf}`.
+- Figure plot is saved separately for each sample as `figures/dlpfc_151671.{png,pdf}` and `figures/dlpfc_151673.{png,pdf}`.
-- Each Figure 2-style panel contains the example Leiden partition, spotwise InSTability, clusterwise InSTability, and reference labels.
+- Each Figure panel contains the example Leiden partition, spotwise InSTability, clusterwise InSTability, and reference labels.
 All spatial panels use `spatialdata-plot` with the same hexagonal geometry, grayscale histology, threshold colors, and grouped legend as the manuscript plotting